-Suitably qualified assessors must be responsible for assessing the candidates.
-These could include the programme teaching staff or others in the practice setting who have the required qualifications or experience to make accurate and valid assessments.
+Suitably qualified assessors could include the programme teaching staff or others in the practice setting who have the required qualifications or experience to make accurate and valid assessments.

 Further detail about work-based learning is included in Section 6.

 Te Tiriti o Waitangi and Cultural Competencies